 Shravan Shivratri Vrat

-Shravan, the fifth month of the Hindu calendar is the most auspicious month for the devotion of Lord Shiva.
+Sawan or Shravan, the fifth month of the Hindu calendar, is the most auspicious month for the devotion of Lord Shiva.

 Sawan Shivratri is one of the most significant festivals.
-As this day (Tithi) is the day of the union of two great forces in the universe, i.e. Lord Shiva and Shakti (Goddess Parvati).
+This day (Tithi) is the day of the union of two great forces in the universe, i.e. Lord Shiva and Shakti (Goddess Parvati).

-Devotees come from different places in large numbers and travel on their feet.
+Devotees come from different places in large numbers and travel on foot.

 How do the devotees celebrate Shravan Somvar Vrat and Puja?